 Trading signals are part of extended (not basic) functionalities select providers can offer – the platform needs to be adapted specially for that purpose.

 Often questioned by users are what type of models are typically used in the context of a trading signal service?
-The most common ones are likely market trend following.
-This topic includes identifying the trend (if there is one) and indicating the corresponding market position.
+The most common ones are likely market trend following, identifying the trend (if there is one) and indicating the corresponding market position, and stock valuation.

 There are at least two types of support to consider: Technical and Client Relationship.
 The first, technical, is linked directly to the platform offerings.
 The second, client relationship, covers the user experience for example in the context of disagreements.
 One aspect objectively evaluated is the availability of the support Trading Platforms provide.
 Online Broker Services should transparently disclose their terms and conditions, at the very least on the company website.

 In addition, the platform provider may also present economic forecasts, which could potentially be vital for the user's investment strategy.
 Another type of advanced service is the access to company analysis based on fundamental data – with an associated investment rating; this type of service is rare for an Online Trading Platform user – especially if it is available at low or no costs.

 Another example of associated services are educational sessions, seminars or workshops they are related to the use of the platform or covering investment topics in particular.

 It must be noted that the level of services can also include dedicated and personal investment advisory.
 This is typically a function of the amount of assets transferred to the platform and the level of trading activity (transactions).
 It is similar to the difference of service between Retail and Private Banking.
 To have access to a personal investment advisory service provided from real people (not bots) who are located in Switzerland and easily accessible can be a competitive advantage, especially when the service is offered in one’s native language.